 You have identified a problem, and you have made an immediate correction to fix it for now.
 How do you make sure the same problem doesn’t happen again?
 The goal of implementing corrective action is to identify and to address the root cause of problems so they don’t reoccur.
 Therefore, root cause analysis is at the heart of an effective corrective action program.

 Root cause seems to be an appropriate term for several reasons.
 First of all, it focuses on the source of the problem.
-Next, it implies that the source or true cause of the problem is hidden and out of view, which is why a root cause analysis is needed.
+Next, it implies that the source or true cause of the problem is hidden and out of view, which is why a root cause analysis is needed to improve processes.

 Simply addressing the symptoms without addressing root cause sometimes creates more problems in the long run.
 A classic example is expedited orders.
 A customer calls because an order is late.
 So, to expedite it, someone takes time and effort to move the order more quickly through the process.
 Of course, in giving this order priority and moving it ahead of other orders in the pipeline, more orders are going to be late.
-Now more customers will be calling, more orders will be expedited, etc. So we can see how the process of expediting this order, in effect, causes a chain reaction and negative spiral.
+Now more customers will be calling, more orders will be expedited, etc. The process of expediting this order, in effect, causes a chain reaction and negative spiral.

-At this point, we are just trying to collect some initial data to determine if this calls for corrective action.
-As we discussed in a previous article, not every problem or nonconformance requires corrective action.
+At this point, we are just trying to collect some initial data to determine if this warrants corrective action.
+Not every problem or nonconformance requires corrective action.
 How to determine if a corrective action is needed varies by organization.
 It may be left up to individual employees or process owners, some might have a CAPA (Corrective Action Preventive Action) committee, and others may leave it to management.
 The need for corrective action should be evaluated along several dimensions.
 How often does it happen?
 How important or critical is the issue?
 How are customers impacted?
+What is the cost of taking action versus not taking action?
 The answers determine if there is need for corrective action.

 In our example, if this was a rare event due to a special case with minimal customer impact, then perhaps we perform the correction (expedite the order) and do nothing more.
-If orders are regularly late, or if the customer was severely impacted, then it is a candidate for corrective action and root cause analysis.
+If orders are regularly late, or if the customer was severely impacted, then it is a candidate for corrective action, which starts with root cause analysis.

 Once you decide that corrective action is appropriate, there are a multitude of root cause analysis tools to employ.
 The tool you select should depend on the skill and training of those employing root cause analysis, and on the complexity of the issue you are trying to solve.